FredericHeem/starhackit/server/README.md

 Backend Starter Kit written in node.js with the following features:

+* ES6/ES7 ready: async/await, classes, arrow function, template strings etc ...
 * REST API and Websocket
 * Authentication
 * Authorization
 * Scalable by using a micro services based architecture
-* Relational and non relational database.
+* Relational database.
-* Logging
+* Logging with timestamp and filename.

 #Workflow